Corvina-R-D/create-corvina-app/README.md

 We use to develop our application using minikube on our laptop.
 For that reason, at the root of the project, you will find some scripts to help you:

-- `./start-all-locally.minikube.sh`: starts all the stuff you need to run the app locally (postgresql, redis, service, app and istio ingress)
+- `./scripts/install.minikube.sh`: starts all the stuff you need to run the app in a minikube cluster
-- `./install-certificate-locally.sh`: installs the certificate for the app locally (you need to run this script after running the previous one)
+- `./scripts/install-ca-locally.minikube.sh`: installs the certificate for the app locally (you need to run this script after running the previous one)
-- `./cleanup.minikube.sh`: delete all the resources created by ./start-all-locally.minikube.sh
+- `./scripts/cleanup.minikube.sh`: delete all the resources created by the install script.

 Moreover to easily handle deployment on different environments, we leverage the power of helmfile.
 A utility script `deploy.sh <environment>` wraps call to Helmfile to deploy the application on a specific kubernetes cluster.
 The script will use the environment name to select the values specific for it.